Trung1234/PayrollSolution/README.md

 MVC Web Application  using .NET Core 2.2
  - Server-Side Validation using Regular Expression, Ajax, Jquery
- - Implement multi-layered architecture and their dependencies on each other
+ - Implement multi-layered architecture and their dependencies on each other To run web
+ + Change DefaultConnection to your Connection Strings
+ + For database migration , we need to follow the following steps.
+	- Tools -> NuGet Package Manager -> Package Manager Console -> change Default Project: Payroll.Persistence.
+	- Run PM> Add-Migration MyFirstMigration to scaffold a migration to create the initial set of tables for our model.
+	- Run PM> Update-Database to apply the new migration to the database.
+	- Since our database doesn't exist yet, it will be created for us before the migration is applied
 ## References
 - https://www.c-sharpcorner.com/article/managing-data-with-viewmodel-in-asp-net-mvc/
 - https://www.c-sharpcorner.com/UploadFile/3d39b4/Asp-Net-mvc-server-side-validation/